Kelvrim/Life-Cycle/README.md

 lot of really cool stuff, including that Conways Game of Life is Turing Complete!

 On another note, to keep this respectful to Conway, he actually really hated his Game of Life.
 He felt strongly that its popularity distracted people from his more impactful and interesting work.
-So, if you love mathematics and have the time, read more about his other works [here](https://en.wikipedia.org/wiki/John_Horton_Conway)
+So, if you love math and have the time, read more about his other works [here](https://en.wikipedia.org/wiki/John_Horton_Conway)